8 Hours / 8 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals seeking to enhance their expertise in violence risk and threat assessment, with a focus on practical skill development in case conceptualization and formulation using the structured professional judgment approach.
-It is suitable for individuals specializing in forensic or clinical psychology, risk assessment, or public safety-focused mental health services, as well as those involved in violence risk assessment and management across a range of professional backgrounds.
+This training is designed for mental health and allied professionals seeking to enhance their expertise in violence risk and threat assessment, with options for both those experienced with the HCR-20 V3 tool and those seeking foundational knowledge in structured professional judgment approaches.
+The program emphasizes practical skill development in case conceptualization and formulation, making it suitable for individuals involved in risk assessment and management across forensic, clinical, and public safety contexts.

-• Allied Professional involved in risk assessment and management
+• Allied professionals involved in risk assessment and management

-• Public Safety or Law Enforcement Personnel with a mental health focus
+• Public safety and law enforcement personnel with a mental health focus

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals at all experience levels who wish to enhance their skills in violence risk assessment and management using the HCR-20 V3.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with violence risk assessment and the HCR-20 V3.

 • Practice Setting

-• Court-based mental health clinics or diversion programs
+• Community mental health programs (e.g., outpatient, ACT)

 Presented By